 This is by far the best tomatillo salsa recipe I’ve ever had.
-I got the original recipe from a cooking class I attended in Gilbert, AZ; however, I have made a few changes to make it my own.
-We love this so much and we often joke to forget the chips and just give us a straw.
+I got the original recipe from a local cooking class but I’ve changed and tweaked it over the years to make it even better.
+I love this so much and I often joke to forget the chips and just give me a straw.

 1 sweet onion